 Unmanned Aircraft Systems

-An Unmanned Aircraft System (UAS), sometimes called a drone, is an aircraft without a human pilot onboard.
-EC 1110-1-109 defines it as; An Unmanned Air Vehicle (UAV) is defined as a remotely piloted/operated, semi-autonomous, or autonomous air vehicle and its onboard operating system.
-A UAS is comprised of individual elements consisting of the UAV, the control station, and any other support elements necessary to enable operation including, but not limited to data links, communications systems/links, and UAV-unique launch and recovery equipment.
+An Unmanned Aircraft System (UAS), often called a drone, is an aircraft without a human pilot onboard.
+An UAS is comprised of individual elements consisting of the Unmanned Aerial Vehicle (UAV), the control station, and any other support elements necessary to enable operation including, but not limited to data links, communications systems/links, and UAV-unique launch and recovery equipment.
 There may be multiple unmanned aircraft, control stations, and support elements within a UAS.
 The control station may be located on the ground (stationary or mobile), on a ship, submarine, aircraft, etc.

 The operation of aircraft, including UAS, at USACE project locations other than those designed by the District Commander is prohibited.
 This includes the UAS operation for hobby, recreational, and/or commercial purposes.
-Reference EC 1110-1-109 for additional information concerning restricting airspace over project lands and water.
+Reference APL 95-1-1 for additional information concerning restricting airspace over project lands and water.

 For District Policy Memorandum examples in which the District Commander, or a delegated authority, has permitted the use of UAS, visit the Policy & Procedure link below.